Formosan clouded leopard: Characteristics

-It was first described in 1862 on the basis of a traded skin with an incomplete tail.
+It was described in 1862 on the basis of a traded skin with an incomplete tail.
 Its fur colour is pale to tawny, and it has large cloud-like markings on the shoulders and flanks with a few spots within the clouds.
 In his first description of four Formosan clouded leopard skins, Swinhoe noted the shortness of its tail, which is about one-half the length of clouded leopard specimens from the Himalayas.
 Prior to its extirpation, it was Taiwan's second-largest carnivore, after the Formosan black bear (Ursus thibetanus formosanus).

 Last efforts

 Taiwanese Indigenous person wearing a clouded leopard fur.
 This photograph by the Japanese anthropologist Torii Ryūzō is undated, but was most likely taken around 1900, when he was in Taiwan.

 An interview survey conducted in 1986 among 70 indigenous Taiwanese hunters revealed that they sighted a Formosan clouded leopard in the Tawu Mountain area in 1983 for the last time.
 In 1989, the skin of a young individual was found in the Taroko National Park area, which is the last confirmed record.
 Pugmarks reported in the 1990s near Yushan National Park were suspected, but not confirmed to be of a clouded leopard.

 It has been assumed that clouded leopards retreated into the Yushan Range and Tawu Mountain after extensive logging of natural habitat.
 Today, the Tawu Mountain Nature Reserve is a protected area encompassing about 480 km2.
 It harbours the largest remaining primary forest in southern Taiwan and comprises tropical and subtropical rainforest as well as temperate broadleaf and mixed forest and temperate coniferous forest.

 Between 1997 and 2012, camera trapping surveys were conducted in more than 1,450 sites in potentially suitable habitats across Taiwan, from the seashore to an elevation of 3796 m, in fragmented lowlands and inside protected areas.
 This survey also included 13,000 camera trap nights between 2000 and 2004 in Tawu Mountain Nature Reserve and the adjacent Twin Ghost Lake Important Wildlife Area.
 During a nationwide survey effort of 128,349 camera trap days, 12 potential prey species were recorded, including the sambar (Rusa unicolor), the Formosan serow (Capricornis swinhoei), Reeves's muntjac (Muntiacus reevesi), the Formosan macaque (Macaca cyclopis) Swinhoe's pheasant (Lophura swinhoii) and rodents.
 However, not a single clouded leopard was recorded.
 It is therefore considered extirpated.